aydenli530/-w-Sr-F-SnaQXF-pWw6La6bgj-YN-fyKyp9s-Bsqn2W5HC-g-HJ-v-Zj-Q-L-m-.9W--ErqxeN-.BQszE-Mw4-VsD-L-MF/README.md

 ## Update Logs
 * 1.1 Finish the Login / Autoupdate / MainMenu /  CheatMenu / InjectionMenu / Settings UI design
 * 1.2 Finsih the Login Form Function
   * -using PHP website to check the username and password
+* Item 2
+  * Item 2a
 ###### 1.3 Finsih the MainMenu Form Function
 ###### -display Cheat selection in left side bar
 ###### -dispaly cheatMenu in main area